|Version:||April 23, 2019|

 full copies make it a slam dunk).

-As an example, on-phone comparisons of a 150G content collection having 99k files and 9K folders on microSD and USB flashdrive work well, but take two hours in
+As an example, on-phone comparisons of a 150G content collection having 100K files and 10K folders on microSD and USB flashdrive work well, but take 2 hours in

-diffall.py versus two minutes or less in Mergeall.
+diffall.py versus 2 minutes or less in Mergeall.